LewdLeah/Localized-Languages/README.md

 </details>

 ## Gameplay Suggestions
-- Scripts must be enabled: Account Settings > Gameplay > Allow Scripts: ON > Allow Dangerous Scripts: ON
+- All scripts must be enabled: Account Settings > Gameplay > Allow Scripts > Allow Dangerous Scripts
 - Adventure quality varies between different AI models, so try multiple
 - Quality also varies between different languages, especially rare ones
 - Use a response length of 200 tokens for the best results